cbetta/amadeus-exploration-docs/README.md

 # Amadeus Exploration Docs

 This project contains the code for the Amadeus Exploration Demo in a package of less than 50kb.

 ![Example](docs/example.png)

+## Demo

+A live demo is available [here on GitHub](https://amadeus4dev.github.io/amadeus-exploration-docs/).

 ## Usage